Tdarnell/osrs-world-ping/README.md

 The script could easily be improved in the following ways:

-- Make the countries to ping configurable via command line arguments or a configuration file.
+~~- Make the countries to ping configurable via command line arguments or a configuration file.~~
 - Add error handling for HTTP requests and database operations.
 - Add more detailed logging and error messages.
-- Add a scheduler to run the script at regular intervals.
+~~- Add a scheduler to run the script at regular intervals.~~
 - Instead of casting to list then back to DataFrame from the get_worlds function, we could just return the DataFrame and use it directly in the insert_worlds function.
 This would save some processing time and memory, but it's not a big deal for the current number of worlds and list of dictionaries is convenient for the insert function.